bahanonu/ciatah/README.md

 ImageJ

-- Run `downloadMiji` from `downloads\downloadMiji.m` to download Fiji version appropriate to your platform.
+- Run `downloadMiji` from `downloads\downloadMiji.m` or `obj.loadDependencies` (when class initialized) to download Fiji version appropriate to your platform.
 - Else download Fiji (preferably __2015 December 22__ version): https://imagej.net/Fiji/Downloads.
 - Make sure have Miji in Fiji installation: http://bigwww.epfl.ch/sage/soft/mij/.
 - This is used as an alternative to the `calciumImagingAnalysis` `playMovie.m` function for viewing movies and is needed for some movie modification steps.